VMware's (VMW) CEO Pat Gelsinger on Q1 2021 Results - Earnings Call Transcript

 Pat Gelsinger

 Yes.
 Thank you all for joining us today.
 I’m very proud of the team and our strong execution in Q1.
 And as we’re focusing on the immediate challenges of COVID-19, we are also accelerating to a new post-pandemic world of how we will work, how we learn and how we live being permanently changed in the result.
 Our strategy, we believe, is very relevant to customers and even more so in environment as we look into the future.
 And we’re excited to update you in our progress next quarter.
-So thank you very much.
+So, thank you very much.

 Operator